Libardo1/BioinformaticsPracticals/src/chapter1.rst

-As you are looking for the DNA sequence of the Bacteriophage lambda genome, you expect to see a hit in the NCBI Nucleotide database, and indeed there is hit in the Nucleotide database (indicated by the "1" beside the icon for the Nucleotide database).
+As you are looking for the DNA sequence of the Bacteriophage lambda genome, you expect to see a hit in the NCBI Nucleotide database, and indeed there is hit in the Nucleotide database (indicated by the "1" beside the icon for the Nucleotide database):

 |image1|